top of page

 Essentially vocalized

-When a voice actor narrates or produces essential vocal elements in a meaningful way to create vocal work (see Essential Vocalization below)
+When a voice actor performs vocal elements to create vocal work.
+The test: Who gave voice to this? (see Essential Vocalization below)

 Essential vocal elements